 I know a lot of people just put their books on their bed to take a picture, but my bedroom doesn’t have the best lighting and I don’t feel like dragging my books around.
 A $4 yard of fabric is a lot easier to just throw on the floor by my bookshelf.

-Don’t have some cute blanket but want it to still look like a cozy bed?
+Don’t have any cute blanket but still want the picture to look cozy?
 Grab a random sweater.
 Done.

 3. Make some attempt to reduce shadows